 - If you can hear thunder, you are close enough to the storm to be struck.

 IN THE EVENT OF SEVERE WEATHER

 - If you receive an alert that there is a Tornado Warning, take shelter immediately in designated shelter locations.
-Shelter locations are clearly marked with white and green signs, and are identified on building diagrams in building-specific emergency plans.
+Shelter locations are clearly marked with signs, and are identified on building diagrams in building-specific emergency plans.

 - If shelter is not available, move to the center and lowest point of your building.